apache/nuttx/README.txt

      the answer to that and so will continue to recommend installing EVERYTHING.

+     You should certainly be able to omit "Science", "Math", and "Pubishing".
+You can try omitting KDE, Gnome, GTK, and other graphics packages if you don't plan to use them.

   After installing Cygwin, you will get lots of links for installed tools and shells.
 I use the RXVT native shell.
 It is fast and reliable and does not require you to run the Cygwin X server (which is neither